Spain Company Formations

 - The type of company, Sociedad Limitada or the abbreviation S.L.

-- The company must establish its registered office in Spain
+- The company has its registered office in Spain

 - The management of the company can be entrusted to a sole director or a group of directors